A Community Resolution Notice can be issued to someone 10 years or over for a specified range of offences.

 No - Community Resolution does not result in a criminal conviction and is not routinely disclosed.
 However you will be recorded as being responsible for committing this crime and this is available for information sharing purposes where relevant and appropriate.
-It may be subject to disclosure as part of an enhanced criminal record check under prescribed conditions and Police will hold a record of all Community Resolutions.
+It may be subject to disclosure as part of an enhanced criminal record check or security clearance under prescribed conditions and Police will hold a record of all Community Resolutions.

 I have been issued with a Community Resolution Notice and Police asked if I would agree to provide equality information such as my gender and community background - why did Police do this and what happens to my information?